Details of suppliers you see if you compare energy through GoCompare, the way results are shown, as well as when and how we're paid.

-If, on the other hand, you’d like to switch to a tariff through us then Runpath will handle your switch application with the supplier.
+If, on the other hand, you’d like to switch to a tariff through us then Energylinx will handle your switch application with the supplier.

-Runpath receives a commission payment for each fuel switch successfully completed through the Gocompare.com service, and we receive a proportion of this.
+Energylinx receives a commission payment for each fuel switch successfully completed through the GoCompare service, and we receive a proportion of this.

 The commission we receive doesn’t affect the price you pay - it’s not added on and the unit rates for the tariff would be the same if you applied directly.

 We liken it to the advertising and service fees a supplier would've had to pay to attract your custom themselves, and the payment allows us to offer the comparison and switching service at no cost to you, whether you decide to switch through us or not.

 Commission doesn’t affect the order of the results - these are displayed in order of the potential saving from largest to smallest, and we’ll tell you if a tariff may cost you more than your current deal.